hortibonn/including-unreliable-stakeholder-estimates-of-small-n/README.md

 to animals only expects a 30% reduction in livestock population.
-That seems to not add up… In general I was surprised to see a lack of “story” in most of the stakeholders answers, except for the “take feed and give it to humans” trend.
+That seems to not add up… In general I was surprised to see a lack of “story” in most of the stakeholders answers, except for the “take feed and give it to humans”-trend.
 Probably the scenario was too abstract and the task was too difficult to give answers which are consistent with each other.

 ## The challenge